MixinNetwork/developers.mixin.one/developers-docs/docs/api/conversations/create.md

 sidebar_position: 2
 ---

+import Request from '../../_partials/request' import RespConv from '../../_partials/_resp.conv.md'

+## POST /conversations

 To create a new group or to have a conversation with a user for the first time, you need to call this API to ensure that the conversation is created first.

-## POST /conversations

 :::info
 The conversations you created are conversations between your bot/dApp and regular Mixin Messenger users.
 You cannot use the user's `access_token` to create them.
 Please use the bot/dApp's token to create conversations